IBM-Cloud/docs/admin/account.md

 ## Viewing usage
 {: #acctusage}

-As an account owner or a billing manager for an org, you can use the Usage Dashboard view to see the real-time charges for the runtimes, containers, services, and support that are used per month in your organizations.
+As an account owner or a billing manager for an org, you can use the Usage Dashboard page to see the real-time charges for the runtimes, containers, services, and support that are used per month in your organizations.
 You can see the runtime GB-hours and service consumption in all regions, or you can select to see a particular region.

-To open the Usage Dashboard view, click **Account** &gt; *your_account_name* &gt; **Usage Dashboard**.
+To open the Usage Dashboard page, click **Account** &gt; *your_account_name* &gt; **Usage Dashboard**.
 Billing managers can see the details for only the organizations in which they are billing managers.

 The account owner is charged for the total usage that is incurred across all organizations at the end of each billing cycle.
 As an account owner, you can filter the usage summary by region and organization.
 You can also click a particular month to see the usage for that month.
 Select **All Organizations** from the **Organization** list to see the usage for all organizations in the account.